-In the above equations, Ω denotes the mixing frequency introduced in eq.(7), and $S{\alpha}(\phi^)$ is the reaction source term.
-The term dW_j^ denotes a Wiener increment, with the star superscript emphasizing that the Wiener processes for the different particles are independent.
+In the above equations, $\Omega$ denotes the mixing frequency introduced in Eq.
+(7), and $S{\alpha}(\phi^)$ is the reaction source term.
+The term $dW_j^$ denotes a Wiener increment, with the star superscript emphasizing that the Wiener processes for the different particles are independent.
+Note that the diffusivity term in Eq.
+(13) is turbulent diffusivity only: this is done so that, in the limit as the LES filter decreases below the Kolmogorov lengthscale, and the simulation converges to a DNS solution, the composition PDF would appropriately converge to a Dirac delta function; the scalar diffusion due to molecular diffusivity is taken into account by the second term on the right-hand side of Eq.
+(14).

-We shall use angled brackets, $\langle \cdot \rangle$, to denote a sum over all particles in a given cell and its immediate neighbors, weighted by a basis function $B(X_j^)$ whose support lies within the present cell and its neighbors: for a general particle property g, we have linearly decreasing tent function which is centered at the cell's center of mass, whose use we shall refer to as the Cloud-in-Cell (CIC) approach [6].
+We shall use angled brackets, $\langle \cdot \rangle$ , to denote a sum over all particles in a given cell and its immediate neighbors, weighted by a basis function $B(X_j^)$ whose support lies within the present cell and its neighbors: for a general particle property g, we have use we shall refer to as the Cloud-in-Cell (CIC) approach [6].
 The implementation of CIC is more difficult, since it involves additional communication in order to obtain information about the particles in the neighboring cells.
 However, CIC comes with the advantage that the continuous form of $B(X_j^)$ implies that $\langle g \rangle$ is itself continuous in time, whereas for PIC there is a discontinuous jump in $\langle g \rangle$ as particles enter and leave the cell.